trendmicro/conformity-migration-tool/README.md

     conformity-migration configure
     ```

-8) If you have AWS accounts, you have the option to use this CLI for updating your ExternalId:
+8) If you have AWS accounts, you have the option to use this CLI for updating your `ExternalId`:
    ```
    conformity-migration-aws generate-csv <CSV_FILE>
    ```